 We'll also happily share things about the Dutch, the Portuguese, the Galician or the Spanish culture or to exchange wonderful music and travel stories from around the world.
 Lastly, we've been building quite a book collection relevant to our interests and research leading up to our project, which you are welcome to indulge in.

 If you intend to help out, please let me know what (type of) tasks you'd like to do and what specifically attracts you to this project.
 We want to make you feel valuable and useful, and we also want to get to know you a bit before you'll come!
+We appreciate it if you could refer to the list of tasks mentioned on our profile.

 If you have any particular dietary habits (i.e. low-carb, vegan or allergies) please suggest how we might accommodate you without disrupting the eating and cooking habits of the house (mostly vegetarian with an occasional sausage or cheese).